-Ideally, a tree should be planted a distance from your home that's of half the width of the mature canopy.
-The plant pages for each tree make it easy...we tell you how far away to plant from a house.
+Ideally, a tree should be planted a distance from your home that's half the width of the mature canopy.
+The Plant Pages for each tree make it easy...we tell you how far away to plant from a house.

 Shapes of trees range from broad-spreading to spreading, oval to rounded canopies.